 Why do providers feel forced to treat pain with opioids, even at the risk of high likelihood of addiction and death?

 An impetus to this common sense of constraint to treat pain with opioids is the assumption that opioids are the most effective form of pain management.
 It’s a commonly held view in society, but it isn’t necessarily true.
 In 2018 a meta-analysis (Busse, Wang, Kamaledin, et al), which is a study combining previous studies to make one big study, and typically thought of as one of the gold standards for determining scientific findings, found that opioids for pain were associated with a small, less than one point decrease in pain on the zero to ten scale when compared to a placebo.
 The authors noted that while the finding was statistically significant, it was not a clinically significant difference in pain reduction.
-Moreover, they found no difference in pain reduction when comparing opioids with non-narcotic pain medications.
+Moreover, they found no difference in pain reduction when comparing opioids to non-narcotic pain medications.
 Also, in 2018, Krebs, et al., found that those who managed moderate to severe chronic low back, hip or knee pain with opioids had less reduction in pain than those who managed their pain with non-narcotic options.
 Moreover, those using opioids had significantly more adverse outcomes.
-In 2019, a two-year prospective study comparing matched controls between those who managed chronic pain with opioids to those who didn’t found no difference in pain, physical functioning, emotional functioning, or social functioning (Veiga, Montenero- Soares, Mendonca, et al., 2019).
+In 2019, a two-year prospective study comparing matched controls between those who manage chronic pain with opioids to those who didn’t found no difference in pain, physical functioning, emotional functioning, or social functioning (Veiga, Montenero- Soares, Mendonca, et al., 2019).

-In all, what these studies show is that the use of opioids for moderate to severe chronic pain does not add value over and above non-narcotic medications or non-pharmacological methods for managing pain.
+In all, what these studies show is that the use of opioids for moderate to severe chronic pain does not add value over and above non-narcotic medications for managing pain.
 They are not more effective and they are associated with greater risks of addiction and death.
 As such, they also cast into doubt the benefit-risk ratio that we have tended to make – the known risks of harm in terms of addiction and death outweigh the known levels of pain reduction that the medications produce.

 One might explain to patients, such as the person in the above described consultation, that for their condition there are both pharmacological and non-pharmacological ways to manage moderate to severe chronic pain that is more effective than opioids.
 This discussion should come to patients as relieving – there is hope that doesn’t have to come at the risk of harm caused by taking opioids!